 Davis, however, refused to give up.
 The Confederacy’s largest remaining army, commanded by General Joseph E. Johnston, was encamped nearby.
 Johnston had realized further resistance was futile after learning of Lee’s surrender.
 He knew the Union troops that had defeated Lee would now be turned against him, and he was already being pursued by a large Union army under the command of General William Tecumseh Sherman.
 Johnston met with Sherman at Bennet Place, near Durham, North Carolina on April 17.
 The following day they signed surrender papers that included some political concessions that Davis had insisted upon.
 But on April 24 U.S. Lieutenant General Ulysses S. Grant arrived and informed Sherman the agreement had been rejected in Washington, D.C., because the political concessions were unacceptable.
 Upon learning of the rejection, Davis instructed Johnston to disband his infantry and escape with his mounted troops to continue the fight.
 But Johnston ignored him and on April 26 he agreed to a revised surrender agreement that was solely focused on military issues, ending the war for more than 89,000 Confederate soldiers.
 This led to the eventual surrender of the remaining Confederates armies across the South.
 Davis considered Johnston’s surrender to be a traitorous act and kicked him out of what little remained of the Confederate army on May 2.

 Davis was till on the run when Union soldiers finally captured him in Irwinville, Georgia, on May 10.
 He was imprisoned and indicted for treason.
 But he still didn’t give up.
 He welcomed his impending trial because he thought it would allow him to prove in court that states had the right to secede.
-But his trial kept getting delayed so Davis was bailed out of prison after two years by prominent Northerners who believed that, just like anyone else, he deserved a speedy trial.
-Davis remained under indictment, however, until Lincoln’s successor, Southern Democratic President Andrew Johnson, pardoned all former Confederates on Christmas Day 1868.
+But his trial kept getting delayed so Davis was bailed out of prison after two years by prominent Northerners who believed that he still deserved a speedy.
+After he was released on bail, Democratic politicians urged him to run for U.S. president in the upcoming election of 1868.
+They suggested his campaign should call “for a restoration of the Union upon a white basis.”
+Davis, however, remained under indictment until Lincoln’s successor, Southern Democratic President Andrew Johnson, pardoned all former Confederates on Christmas Day 1868.

 Liked this post?
 Follow this blog to get more.